ansible-community/antsibull-nox/docs/config-file.md

 * `gha_arm`: `"ARM"` if `gha_container` references to an ARM image.
 * `gha_arm_lower`: `arm` if `gha_container` references to an ARM image.

-Additionally, every variable defined for the session that is explicitly provided is made available under the variable's name.
+Additionally, every variable defined for the session that is explicitly provided, or that has `template_value` set, is made available under the variable's name.

 For a variable name `var` listed above, the following variables are also defined: